Olympus E-M1 II vs Sony A77 II

-Both the E-M1 II and the A77 II are recent models that are part of the current product line-up of Sony.
+The A77 II is a recent model that features in the current product line-up of Sony.
 In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 II followed on from the Olympus E-M1.
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 II or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M1 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.74x vs 0.73x).